ConditionalStatementLifestyle/HopCentricity-React/README.md

 Hop Icon In Nav Bar: <div>Icons made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>

 Hop Icon In Menu: <div>Icons made by <a href="https://www.freepik.com/?__hstc=57440181.b7dd6c098b16a0f1b6aa07dbb03e7523.1560196277027.1560198610411.1560202625999.3&__hssc=57440181.4.1560202625999&__hsfp=2153447817" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>

 Pineapple Icon (used for beer that have no image): <div>Icons made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>

+## License

+This application was built simply as a proof of concept and in it's current form is not meant handle large amounts of web traffic, primarily due to the fact that on occassion data comes from Untappd servers.